39c5bb-miku/ResACEUnet/README.md

 Download the training datasets [https://pan.baidu.com/s/1NjiM6KwRKfMPJJ2wDDGTqA?pwd=x0b0](https://pan.baidu.com/s/1NjiM6KwRKfMPJJ2wDDGTqA?pwd=x0b0) or [https://zenodo.org/records/15875813](https://zenodo.org/records/15875813) and place the extracted files in the `datasets`.

-Hyperparameters are set in configs/config.yaml, which you can modify as needed.
+Hyperparameters are set in `configs/config.yaml`, which you can modify as needed.

+In `config.yaml`, the path should be set to the ​​absolute path of the data files​​ followed by a /.

+`main.py` line 283 needs to register for Weights & Biases (wandb) and obtain an API key.

 ```commandline
 python main.py